Introduction to SABER Error Covariance Model

 Hybrid B

-A hybrid B is a linear combination of parametric and ensemble covariance models.
-Thus a hybrid B with one parametric component and one ensemble component could be expressed as
+A hybrid B is a general linear combination of covariance models.
+An example of a hybrid B with one parametric component and one ensemble component could be expressed as:

 background error: